-As an adjunct to our Corporate and Capital Markets practice, Calfee counsels companies regarding franchising and other product and service distribution models.
+As an adjunct to our Corporate and Finance practice, Calfee counsels companies regarding franchising and other product and service distribution models.

 We begin the process by assisting clients in deciding the best way to franchise or otherwise market their products or services, and then we continue with preparing and negotiating all related documents.

 Our goal is to assist clients in developing and implementing a franchise system or other business model that best suits each client’s needs.